Nondual Spirituality or Mystical Advaita

 This Is All A Dream

-Two other really excellent and comprehensive websites on Bhagavan Sri Ramana Maharshi are longtime Ramana author and researcher David Godman's
+Another really excellent and comprehensive website on Bhagavan Sri Ramana Maharshi is longtime Ramana author and researcher David Godman's

 --Bombay's fiery sage of supremely liberating wisdom, the most renowned teacher of advaita nonduality in India's latter 20th century.
-Here are several great photos of the Maharaj's physical form (truly, he is/was bodiless!), a long inspiring biography (with numerous under-reported facts about the man), several people's accounts of meeting the sage (including my linked page of diary-notes and tape-transcripts), and the Maharaj's extensive teachings, including some devotional lyrics, the free online book I Am the Absolute, and Carrasco's 80 pages of excerpts from the classic text, I Am That: Conversations with Sri Nisargadatta Maharaj--thus making this one of the most inclusive and informative "books" on Nisargadatta Maharaj on the entire Internet or in print.
+Here are several great photos of the Maharaj's physical form (truly, he is/was bodiless!), a long inspiring biography (with numerous under-reported facts about the man), several people's accounts of meeting the sage (including my linked page of diary-notes and tape-transcripts), and the Maharaj's extensive teachings, including some devotional lyrics, the free online book I Am the Absolute, and Carrasco's 80 pages of excerpts from the classic text, I Am That: Conversations with Sri Nisargadatta Maharaj.
+I've also linked my long, multi-facted essay on Nisargadatta's importance for those in the healing professions.
+Therefore, the materials on Maharaj at this webpage or linked from it comprise one of the most inclusive and informative "books" on Nisargadatta Maharaj on the entire Internet or in print.